JobNmadu/Dyn4cast/README.md

 Although not a dependency, the package derives functionally from a number of other packages and so may require you to install such packages if they are not yet installed.
-The packages are listed below:
+Some of the packages are listed below:

 ``` r
 install.packages(c("forecast", "lubridate", "Metrics", "tidyr", "ggplot2", "magrittr", "formattable", "xlsx", "readxl"))